Kaela S. Singleton, PhD

 Why do rare genetic diseases preponderantly affect the nervous system of children?

-Her graduate research focused on understanding the diverse role of Sox11 a transcription factor critical for neural development in mammalian and non-mammalian models.
-She identified downstream targets of Sox11 using RNA-sequencing, characterized Sox11-partner protein interactions, and established the domains responsible for Sox11 function both in vivo and in vitro.
+My graduate research focused on understanding the diverse role of Sox11 a transcription factor critical for neural development in mammalian and non-mammalian models.
+I identified downstream targets of Sox11 using RNA-sequencing, characterized Sox11-partner protein interactions, and established the domains responsible for Sox11 function both in vivo and in vitro.

-Her postdoctoral research addresses the molecular and cellular events disrupted in Menkes disease, a progressive form of childhood neurodegeneration that is triggered by dysregulation of copper.
-She is investigating the role of mitophagy in mitochondrial retention seen in Menkes disease by using mouse and Drosophila models.
+My postdoctoral research addresses the molecular and cellular events disrupted in Menkes disease, a progressive form of childhood neurodegeneration that is triggered by dysregulation of copper.
+I am investigating the role of mitophagy in mitochondrial retention seen in Menkes disease by using mouse and Drosophila models.